yguenduez/nerd-neck/nerd-neck-report/src/report.md

 Namely, if the angle between the device and the gravity's direction is greater than 22.5 degrees, we send a signal to the notification task, to wake it up.

-The notification task is sleeping and is awakened by the polling task.
-When the notification task is awakened, we generate a PWM signal of 1kHZ for 2 seconds and put the notification task back to sleep to save power.
+When the notification task is awakened, we generate a PWM signal of 1kHZ for 2 seconds and put the notification task back to sleep to save power afterwards.

 When the PWM signal is on, an active buzzer generates sound.
 We manually generate the PWM signal